ncbi/ncbi-cxx-toolkit-public/src/app/oligofar/README.txt

                 reported by ouptut option -Oh do not count - they will be reported all.

-    --min-pair-dist=bases
-    -z bases    Set minimal `insert' length allowed for paired reads.
-This is 5' to 5' distance (reads should be on opposite strands pointing 5' ends outside).

-    --max-pair-dist=bases
-    -Z bases    Set maximal `insert' length allowed for paired reads.
-See also option -z.
+    --pair-distance=min[-max]
+    -D m[-M]    Set allowed range for distance between component hits for paired read hits.
+If max is omited it is considered to be equal to min.Length of hits should be included to this length.

     --pair-margin=bases
-    -D bases    Set fuzz, or margin for `insert' length for paired reads.
-The actual range of insert lengths allowed is [z - D, Z + D], where z, Z and D are the valuee set by -z, -Z and -D options correspondently.
+    -m bases    Set fuzz, or margin for `insert' length for paired reads.
+The actual range of insert lengths allowed is [a - m, b + m], where a, b, and m are set with -D a-b -m m command line parameters.

     --geometry=type
     -R geometry Sets allowed mutual orientation of the hits in paired read hits.